Semantic Edge Detection with Diverse Deep Supervision: Experiments

 [1]{\fbox{ }}

+Yu \etal \shortcite{yu2018simultaneous} discovered that some of the original SBD labels are a little noisy, so they re-annotated 1059 images from the test set to form a new test set.
+We compare our method with CASENet \cite{yu2017casenet}, SEAL \cite{yu2018simultaneous}, STEAL \cite{acuna2019devil}, Gated-SCNN \cite{takikawa2019gated}, and DFF \cite{hu2019dynamic} on this new dataset.
+The results are shown in \tabref{tab:eval_reanno_sbd}.
+DDS can improve the performance for both CASENet and DFF in terms of all evaluation metrics. \revise{Specifically, the ODS F-measures of DDS-U is 3.0\% and 2.7\% higher than recent SEAL \cite{yu2018simultaneous} in terms of the ``Thin'' and ``Raw'' metrics in \cite{yu2018simultaneous}, respectively.
+Note that SEAL retrains CASENet with a new training strategy: \ie, simultaneous alignment and learning.
+With the same training strategy, DDS-R obtains a 4.3\% and 8.0\% higher ODS F-measure than CASENet in terms of the ``Thin'' and ``Raw'' metrics in \cite{yu2018simultaneous}, respectively.}

+To better visualize the edge prediction results, an example is shown in \figref{fig:sbd_samples}.
+We also show the normalized images of side activation in \figref{fig:sbd_activation}.
+All activations are obtained before \textit{sigmoid} non-linearization.
+For a simple arrangement of figures, we do not display Side-4 activation of DDS-R. From Side-1 to Side-3, one can see that the feature maps of DDS-R are significantly clearer than those of DSN and CASENet.
+Clear category-agnostic edges can be found with DDS-R, while DSN and CASENet suffer from noisy activation.
+For example, in CASENet, without imposing deep supervision on Side-1 $\sim$ Side-3, edge activation can barely be found.
+For category classification activation, DDS-R can separate horse and person clearly, while DSN and CASENet can not.
+Therefore, the \textit{information converters} also help to better optimize Side-5 for category-specific classification.
+This further verifies the feasibility of the proposed DDS architecture.

 More qualitative examples are displayed in \figref{fig:sbd_samps}.
-DDS-R/DDS-U can produce clearer and smother edges than the other detectors.
+DDS-R/DDS-U can produce clearer and smother edges than other detectors.
 In the second column, it is interesting to note that most detectors can recognize the boundaries of the objects with missing annotations, \ie, the obscured dining table and human arm.
-In the third column, DDS-R/DDS-U can generate strong responses at the boundaries of the small cat, while the other detectors only have weak responses.
+In the third column, DDS-R/DDS-U can generate strong responses at the boundaries of the small cat, while all other detectors only have weak or noisy responses.
 This demonstrates that DDS is more robust for detecting small objects.
-We also find that DDS-U and SEAL can generate thinner edges, suggesting that training with regular unweighted \textit{sigmoid} cross entropy loss and refined ground truth edges is helpful for accurately locating thin boundaries.
+We also find that DDS-U and SEAL can generate thinner edges, suggesting that training with regular unweighted \textit{sigmoid} cross entropy loss and refined ground-truth edges is helpful for accurately locating thin boundaries.